sebbas/music-controls-bitbar/README.md

 ## Installation

+Go to the [BitBar Music section][bitbarmusic] and download the scripts you would like to use.
+You will get [this version][bitbarmerge] of the scripts.

+Alternatively, to use the most recent version of the scripts you can download them from this repository

 ### Usage with cmus, iTunes and/or Spotify

 Simply place the `music-controls-*.sh` scripts (those whose functionality you want to have) from this repository into your BitBar plugin directory and restart BitBar.